Contributions caps and taxation of contributions

 'Bring-forward rule' for clients approaching age 65 - need to also consider eligibility to contribute

-However, it is important to understand that a client must be eligible to make non-concessional contributions each time a contribution is made.
+However, it is important to understand that a member must be eligible to make non-concessional contributions each time a contribution is made.